 The name change from Otto Brothers’ Brewing Company to Grand Teton Brewing occured in the Fall of 2000.
 The new name portrays a more regional and recognizable marketing approach, while still maintaining a proud history and tradition.

 In April of 2009 Charlie sold the brewery to Steve and Ellen Furbacher.
 Since then the Furbachers have made significant changes to the brewery.
 They have added much needed brewing equipment, fixed the bottling line and grown local events.
-Production has more than doubled and California has gone from a tiny share to Grand Teton Brewing’s largest market.
 The Furbachers have made it a point to tackle one goal at a time, understanding the importance of learning to crawl before you walk, and to walk before you run.
 Their efforts have not gone unnoticed.
 Production has grown from 4,900 barrels to 10,000 barrels.

 Ellen and Steve are committed to continuing and expanding Grand Teton Brewing’s tradition of giving.
 One of their first actions was to form a formed Donations Committee, led by Ellen, which has worked to contribute to many worthwhile organizations in Teton Valley.
 Ellen has also spearheaded a new Kettle Brewed Soda line which is growing daily.
 Steve’s passion for beer stems from the idea that good beer is meant to be shared with special people during a special time, even if that time is next Thursday.
 This passion drives the brewery’s Coming Home Holiday Ale program with anticipation for the special beer growing each year.